 This guide sets out what NHS population screening is, how it works and its limitations.

-Screening is the process of identifying healthy people who may be at increased risk of disease or condition.
+Screening is the process of identifying healthy people who may have an increased chance of a disease or condition.

 The screening provider then offers information, further tests and treatment.
-This is to reduce associated risks or complications.
+This is to reduce associated problems or complications.

 Illustration of the screening process